Robert-Clark-1990/MSP1_Mill_Comedy/README.md

 ![Performance Test One](assets/docs/lighthouse.png)

 It was clear there was work to be done on improving the site's performance, especially with the hover image on the home page.
+Initially it was decided to convert images from jpg and png into webp, however this brought up issues with images loading on Safari browsers.
+Attempts to fix this were made with the use of a media query intended to target Safari only, but this was in vein.
 Upon discussion with mentor Anthony Ngene, it was discussed using online image optimiser [tinypng.com](https://tinypng.com/) which reduced image sizes by 70-90%.
-This reduced load times, bringing the performance up into the 90s.
+This reduced load times, bringing the performance up into the 90s, and ensured the content would still load on all browsers.

 ![Performance Test Two](assets/docs/lighthouse2.png)

+## Colourblind test

+During the end stage development of the site, it was suggested by mentor Anthony Ngene to run the site through colourblind testing site [toptal](https://www.toptal.com/designers/colorfilter/) as the use of pinks and purples could cause some issue.
+However, upon testing, it was discovered that no use issues arose, meaning the site was acceptable for colourblind users.

 ## W3 HTML Validator